 Background and basics

 No training for tutors, who also tend to sort out their own teaching resources, though Nevil is happy to dig out relevant 11+ papers etc when requested.
-Feedback from tutor to client ranges from informal chats after each lesson to written monthly reports, depending on what the client wants, and K&C checks in with clients after the first lesson to ensure everyone is happy, then periodically thereafter.
+Feedback from tutor to client ranges from informal chats after each lesson to written monthly reports, depending on what the client wants, and KC checks in with clients after the first lesson to ensure everyone is happy, then periodically thereafter.
 Some of the tutors we spoke to would like more work – a few had only had a single client – an inevitable downside of thousands of them on the books, we suppose.

 Money and small print

 No registration or placement fee.
 Hourly prices from £60-£90 depending on the level and experience of the tutor.
 Travel costs included unless you get into the realms of planes, trains and automobiles.
 Invoices sent to clients at the end of each month in arrears.
 Tutors get paid £40-£70 of that, again depending on level and experience.
 A few tutors felt they should be offered more money, but said Nevil was receptive when they asked, and a few felt the payment system could be quicker and more streamlined, though parents raved about it.
 Tutors sign a contract (‘to try to stop people stealing our clients’) and clients agree to T&Cs.
 The usual 24-hour cancellation policy applies, although parents report ‘plenty of flexibility.’

 Kensington & Chelsea Tutors say